ken-the-lin/react-todo/README.md

   --README.md
   --yarn.lock
 ~~~
 The directory **node_modules** contains all the project dependecies (It's huge, don't look into it).
 The file **package.json** keeps track of all the dependencies.
 From now on, everything you do will be under this directory.
-You will work exclusively on the App.js.
 <br/><br/>
 ## setup react-bootstrap
 Let's install one more package so you are ready to go